Dylan Moore Preview, Player Props: Mariners vs. Rangers

 Dylan Moore At The Plate

-- Moore has driven in a run in 13 games this season (21.7%), including three games with more than one RBI (5.0%).
+- Moore has had an RBI in 13 games this season (21.3%), including three multi-RBI outings (4.9%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.